KiOui/TOSTI/README.md

 - Controlling the queue and controls for play/pausing the song and skipping/reverting a track
 - Different permissions

-### Tantalus
+### Silvasoft
-The `tantalus` module is used to synchronize Orders to a [Tantalus](https://github.com/thijsmie/tantalus) instance.
-The following (Docker environment) settings must be set in order for synchronization to work:
+The `silvasoft` module is used to synchronize Orders to [Silvasoft](https://www.silvasoft.online).
+The following constance settings must be set in order for the Silvasoft synchronization to work:

-- `TANTALUS_ENDPOINT_URL`: the endpoint of the Tantalus client, usually ending with `/poscl/`
+- `SILVASOFT_API_URL`: the endpoint of Silvasoft, this can be left to the default setting.
-- `TANTALUS_USERNAME`: the username of the account that is used to log into Tantalus
+- `SILVASOFT_USERNAME`: the username of the account that is used to log into Silvasoft.
-- `TANTALUS_PASSWORD`: the password of the account that is used to log into Tantalus
+- `SILVASOFT_API_KEY`: the API key of the account that is used to log into Silvasoft.

-Order registration will happen once a `Shift` is made finalized for all `Product` objects with a registered `TantalusProduct` object and if the `OrderVenue` of the `Shift` has a registered `TantalusOrderVenue`  (and thus Tantalus endpoint).
+Because Silvasoft has a cap of the amount of API requests that can be done per hour, a `MAXIMUM_SYNC_PER_RUN` setting exists that caps the amount of Shifts and Borrel Reservations that will be synchronized per hour.

+The `silvasoft` module adds a cron job that is ran every hour.
+The cron job collects all Shifts and Borrel Reservations that have not been synchronized to Silvasoft yet and will try to synchronize these to Silvasoft.
+Upon synchronization, an invoice ID is generated within the `silvasoft` application and is connected to the object that will be synchronized (so either a Shift or a Borrel Reservation).
+When synchronization is done, a Silvasoft Synchronization object is created indicating whether the synchronization was successful and when the synchronization was performed.

+Note that synchronizations to Silvasoft will not work when the generated invoice has more than 75 line items.
+When this is the case, the invoice should be manually moved to Silvasoft.

 ## Deploying
 0. Clone this repo in `/www/tosti/live/repo` (on the science filesystem)